myreceiptt/nota-mini-app/README.md

 # NOTA Mini App

-NOTA Mini App is a small experimental Mini App for the Base app and Farcaster, built by Prof. NOTA as a sandbox for ideas, jokes, and gentle onchain experiments.
+NOTA Mini App is an experimental Mini App for the Base app and Farcaster, built by Prof. NOTA as a sandbox for playful and reflective onchain experiences.

 The current default example is a simple “NOTA fortune” experience: a lightweight Mini App that can greet the user and surface short reflective lines (“NOTA of the day”) inside the Base app and Farcaster.
-Over time, this repository can evolve into a playground for more serious NOTA-themed flows.
+Over time, this repository can evolve into a playground for NOTA-themed flows maintained by Prof. NOTA.

 This project uses: